CarletonURocketry/guides-and-manuals/coding-standards.md

 The `@xxxxx` directives are used so that the Doxygen documentation generator program can recognize and include this information in automatically generated documentation.

+Structure, unions and enumumerations should also have a doxygen comment describing them and a doxygen comment for each memeber.

 Furthermore, important variables or odd looking or odd feeling lines or blocks of code should be accompanied by comments preceding them which explain their